 A Cheap Planter You Can DIY From a Thrift Store Bowl

 Hey guys, it’s time for the second month of the At Home DIY monthly challenges.
 Last month’s theme was “build to organize,” and I made a simple junk drawer organizer for under $5.

 This month’s project is inspired by one of my most popular projects (and one of my most favorite projects), my Ikea stainless steel bowl hanging planter!
 When I saw a smaller version of the Blanda Blank bowls at my local Habitat Restore for $2, I grabbed it.
 I knew it would be perfect for the March year of DIY challenges theme of upcycled thrift store projects.
-Plus I can always use hanging planters 🙂
+It’s an awesomely cheap planter you can DIY easily…plus I can always use hanging planters 🙂

 I was also able to pick up some s-hooks from Restore for $1.
 I already had the quick link connector and ceiling screw hook, so all I had to buy brand new for this project was some black chain from Home Depot.
 And that just ran me a few bucks.